-To create, serve, access, and use an INSPIRE View service, you'll use a variety of ArcGIS for INSPIRE tools.
-The high-level steps for creating the INSPIRE View service are to first create an INSPIRE View service map document in ArcMap, and publish, set up, and configure an ArcGIS Server map service for it.
-After setting up the INSPIRE View service, see Use the INSPIRE View service for more information.
+To create, serve, access, and use an INSPIRE View Service, you'll use a variety of ArcGIS for INSPIRE tools.
+The high-level steps for creating the INSPIRE View Service are to first create an INSPIRE map document in ArcMap, and then publish, set up, and configure an ArcGIS Server map service for it.
+After setting up the INSPIRE View Service, see Use the INSPIRE View Service for more information.

-Setting up the INSPIRE View service map document and service does not require a geodatabase based on the INSPIRE geodatabase schema, as the software supports running INSPIRE View services on different data types.
+Setting up the INSPIRE map document and INSPIRE View Service does not require a geodatabase based on the INSPIRE geodatabase schema, as the software supports running INSPIRE View Services on different data types.
 However, using the INSPIRE tools' ArcMap add-in requires an enterprise geodatabase or a geodatabase file with the INSPIRE schema to be present.
 For information on this schema, see Geodatabase template.

-The first step in creating an INSPIRE View service is to create an INSPIRE View service map document.
-To do this, add your INSPIRE tools to the toolbar, add layers to your map based on the INSPIRE geodatabase, and add any data other than INSPIRE data.
+The first step in creating an INSPIRE View Service is to create an INSPIRE map document.
+To do this, add the INSPIRE tools to the toolbar, add layers to your map based on the INSPIRE geodatabase, and add any data other than INSPIRE data.

 Use the INSPIRE Layer wizard

 The INSPIRE Layer wizard guides you through selecting a geodatabase and an INSPIRE layer to add to your map document.
 When you click the Add INSPIRE Layer button, the wizard appears.